Why The Bloodvein?

 While I am old enough to remember paying something like $2.75 a sheet for the Federal Government’s Natural Resources Canada 1:50,000 topos for our early 1980’s Missinaibi trips, those days are long gone.
 The last time I bought a topo was in 2010 for our first Wabakimi trip and it was $15. a sheet for Tyvek; we could easily have spent $150. on maps for our Bloodvein route.
 We didn’t!
 While both my brother and I bring our Garmin GPS units (and the installed Topo Canada v.4 map set) along, we still like to work from a set of paper maps in the canoe and also keep a spare set in the dry bag.

 We now create our own maps using two government websites where the map material is available at no charge.
 (That is, no charge for something for which CDN taxpayers have been paying for years!)
-The first is a site which has all the 1:50000 topos available.
+The first is a site that has all the 1:50000 topos available.
 All you need to know is the map’s identifying number.
 The maps you would need to paddle from the Red Lake town dock to the headwaters of the Bloodvein near Pipestone Bay to Artery Lake and then downriver to Lake Winnipeg are the following –

 - 052 N 04 Red Lake